olive-language/olive/docs/async.md

 ## What is Async?

-Normally, if your code has to wait for something—like downloading a file—the whole program stops until that's finished.
+Normally, if your code has to wait for something (like downloading a file) the whole program stops until it's done.
 With `async`, your program can do other work while it waits.

 ## `async fn` and `await`